List of Tohoku Initiatives

 Temporary Housing Green Curtain Project|「仮設住宅×緑のカーテン」プロジェクト

-Improving the quality of life in temporary housing through application of green curtains.
+Improving the quality of life in temporary housing units through the careful cultivation of green curtains. (日本語 only)

 Based in: Tokyo